DigBioLab/ExpoSeq/README.md

 python -m mixcr_cl "~/directory/with_fastqfiles" "path_to_mixcr/mixcr.jar" --threads 3
 ```

+### Output
+After the processing the output will be saved (if not changed) in your working directory as sequencing_report.csv.
+This file is the input for the pipeline and you need to choose option two in the launching process to upload it.

 ## References
 [1] Dmitriy A. Bolotin, Stanislav Poslavsky, Igor Mitrophanov, Mikhail Shugay, Ilgar Z. Mamedov, Ekaterina V. Putintseva, and Dmitriy M. Chudakov.
 "MiXCR: software for comprehensive adaptive immunity profiling."
 Nature methods 12, no. 5 (2015): 380-381.